Epic gets three more months to tackle issue of sharing of employees between two separate schools with only one governing board

 The Statewide Virtual Charter School Board sponsors Epic One-on-One, Oklahoma’s largest online public school, and five other smaller statewide virtual charter schools, which are all open to any child living in Oklahoma.

-Meanwhile, Epic Blended Learning Centers, which enroll the vast majority of Epic students in Tulsa and Oklahoma counties, are sponsored by Rose State College.
+Meanwhile, Epic Blended Learning Centers, which enrolls the vast majority of Epic students in Tulsa and Oklahoma counties, are sponsored by Rose State College.

-Epic had asked for 12 months to prove that its own internally imposed split in banking, invoicing and payroll would suffice, but members of the Statewide Virtual board balked at that notion.
+Epic had asked for 12 months to prove that its own internally imposed split in banking, invoicing and payroll would suffice, but members of the statewide board balked at that notion.

 Ultimately, the board voted to give Epic until the board’s November meeting before it would determine whether the school is in full compliance with the settlement agreement terms.

-The board had pursued contract termination proceedings against Epic over its handling of public funds in previous years and alleged contract violations revealed in October forensic audit findings by Oklahoma’s State Auditor and Inspector.
+The board had pursued contract termination proceedings against Epic over its handling of public funds in previous years and alleged contract violations revealed in October forensic audit findings by Oklahoma’s State Auditor and Inspector’s Office.

 Also on Tuesday, two members of the Statewide Virtual Charter School Board had their voting privileges on Epic matters reinstated by unanimous votes of their fellow board members.